-We operate our business through our WFOE and the VIE and its subsidiaries, which were all incorporated in China.
+We primarily operate our business in China through our WFOEs and the VIEs and its subsidiaries, which were all incorporated in China.
 Under the PRC Enterprise Income Tax Law ("EIT Law"), the standard enterprise income tax rate is 25%.
 Entities qualifying as High and New Technology Enterprises ("HNTE") qualify for a preferential tax rate of 15%, subject to a requirement that they re-apply for HNTE status every three years.
-Beijing Feierlai was qualified as an HNTE in the calendar year of 2020 and is eligible for a preferential enterprise income tax rate of 15% as an HNTE in the calendar year of 2020.
-Our WFOE was qualified as a HNTE in the calendar year of 2022 and is eligible for a preferential enterprise income tax rate of 15% as an HNTE in the calendar year of 2022.
+Beijing Liangzizhige was qualified as a HNTE in the calendar year of 2022 and is eligible for a preferential enterprise income tax rate of 15% as an HNTE from 2022 to 2025.